-Drama Production, Open (ADD2O)
+Drama Production, Open (ADD2O) (Not scheduled in 2020-21.)

 This half-credit course provides opportunities for students to explore dramatic conventions and techniques specifically connected to drama production.
 Students will assume responsibility for decisions made in the creative and collaborative processes, specifically related to the production of the school's mainstage show, and will reflect on their experiences.
 Prerequisite: None